 •Harry Potter: A History of Magic (through Jan 27)

-Timed tickets on sale now for a exhibition opening October 5 that features century-old treasures including rare books, manuscripts, and magical objects from the collections of the British Library and New-York Historical Society that capture the traditions of folklore and magic at the heart of the Harry Potter stories plus original material from Harry Potter publisher Scholastic and J.K.
-Rowling’s own archives.
-Explore the subjects studied at Hogwarts, from medieval descriptions of dragons and griffins to the origins of the sorcerer’s stone, and see original drafts and drawings by J.K.
-Rowling and illustrator Jim Kay as well as costumes and...
+See century-old treasures including rare books and magical objects that capture the folklore and magic of the Harry Potter stories plus original drafts and drawings by J.K.
+Rowling and illustrator Jim Kay.
+Explore the subjects studied at Hogwarts, from medieval descriptions of dragons and griffins to the origins of the sorcerer’s stone.
+Purchase timed tickets in advance - they're selling out quickly.

 •Black Citizenship in the Age of Jim Crow (through Mar 3)